 A little later, Lady Jane Grey and her husband perished on the scaffold.
-The name, JANE, deeply cut in the stone wall of the Beauchamp Tower, remains as a memorial of the nine days' queen.
+The name JANE, deeply cut in the stone wall of the Beauchamp Tower, remains as a memorial of the nine days queen.
 She died at the age of seventeen, an innocent victim of the greatness which had been thrust upon her.

-422. Mary marries Philip II. of Spain; Efforts to restore Catholicism. - A few months afterward the royal marriage was celebrated, but Philip soon found that the air of England had too much freedom in it to suit his delicate constitution, and he returned to the more congenial climate of Spain.
+422. Mary marries Philip II of Spain (1554); Efforts to restore Catholicism. - A few months afterward the royal marriage was celebrated, but Philip soon found that the air of England had too much freedom in it to suit his delicate constitution, and he returned to the more congenial climate of Spain.

-From that time Mary, who was left to rule alone, directed all her efforts to the restoration of the Catholic church.
-She repealed the legislation of Henry VIII.'s and Edward VI.'s reign, so far as it gave support to Protestantism.
-The old relations with Rome were resumed.
-To accomplish her object in supporting her religion, the queen resorted to the arguments of the dungeon, the rack, and the fagot, and Mary's chief advisers, Cardinal Pole, with Bishops Bonner and Gardiner, vied with each other in the work of persecution and death.
+From that time Mary, who was left to rule alone, directed all her efforts to the restoration of the Catholic Church.
+Her policy (says Hallam) was acceptable to a large part of the nation.2 She repealed the legislation of Henry VIII's and Edward VI's reigns, so far as it gave support to Protestantism.
+She revived the persecuting statutes against heretics (§§ 335, 338).
+The old relations of names cut by those who were imprisoned in it.

+1 The Beauchamp Tower is part of the Tower of London.
+On its walls are scores with Rome were resumed.
+To accomplish her object in supporting her religion, the Queen resorted to the arguments of the dungeon, the rack, and the fagot, and when Bishops Bonner and Gardiner slackened their work of persecution and death, Mary, half crazed by Philip's desertion, urged them not to stay their hands.